ABOUT Emily N

 The first-born child of hard-working parents from completely different cultural backgrounds, I am the physical representation of the east merging with the west— some call that ‘hapa’.

-Born in California, I moved at a young age to just outside Seattle, where I lived until the end of high school.
 I may have been pale as a ghost, but I remember not being bothered by the weather too much.
 I have always felt content being indoors and cozy.

 Go Seahawks.